cormullion/PoincareDisk.jl/docs/src/basics.md

 ```@example
 using PoincareDisk
 using Luxor
-using Colors
 @drawsvg begin
 sethue("grey15")
 draw_poincare_disk(action = :fill)
+setline(5)
 setopacity(0.6)
 sethue("magenta")
-zc = 0.7cis(π / 2)
+zc = 0.85cis(π / 2)
 hyperbolic_circle(zc, 0.9) # default action is :stroke

 sethue("cyan")
 zc = 0.3cis(π / 2)
-hyperbolic_circle(zc, 0.9, action = :fill)
+hyperbolic_circle(zc, 0.9, action = :stroke)
 end
 ```

-Here's a slightly more interesting example, that explores the idea that hyperbolic circles with the same designated 'radius' (here `0.3`) look different depending on their distance from the center of the Poincaré disk.
+Here's a slightly more interesting example that explores the idea that hyperbolic circles with the same designated 'radius' (here `0.3`) look different depending on their distance from the center of the Poincaré disk.

 ```@example
 using PoincareDisk